codeddave/ecom/README.md

 # Techiee

-E-commerce application built with React and Tailwindcss Integrated paystack for payments
+E-commerce application built with React and Tailwindcss, Integrated paystack for payments